:: Last updated 6/28/2014 ::

 What's changed since the original FAQ was written?
 What are some of the most recent changes at the Mansions?

-In 2006, the attic scene was changed.
+In 2006, the attic scene was changed again.
 The "I do!"popups were removed, the bride figure was completely changed out and moved to the opposite side of the Doombuggy track, and a new "story" introduced.
 The old jilted bride concept morphed into that of a golddigging, murderous "black widow" named Constance (ha) who marries men of means and then beheads them.
 The phantom pianist is still present, but the rest of the attic is now filled with vignettes including Constance's marriage portraits (as you pass, the grooms' heads disappear a la the original Hatbox Ghost that was originally located in the attic) along with the items she's amassed through each particular marriage.
 Constance herself is a roofer's-axe-wielding projection of a real actress (Julia Lee) on a dressed form, located on the left side of the Doombuggy track just before you exit to the graveyard.
 She's voiced by actress Kathryn Cressida, saying silly things like, "I do...I DID..."

 You forgot [blank].
 What about [blank]?